ralphkjones/CucumberSikuliSlides/README.md

       | cucumber jvm  | cucumberJvm.pptx  | Hello Cucumber JVM!  |

-This first dataset will work, the others work as far as the java.
-They dont work because the slides need to be edited in Powerpoint.
-I purposly left them as not working so you could see  a passed test and a failed test.
+This first dataset will work the others work as far as the java.
+They don't work because the slides need to be edited in Powerpoint.
+I purposely left them as not working so you could see  a passed test and a failed test.
-The problem is not with cuucmber, java or sikuli slides; the problem is in image recognition
+The problem is not with cucumber, java or sikuli slides; the problem is in the image recognition of the powerpoint slide to the screen

 # Problems, etc ...

 I could only make this run in the Eclipse IDE.
-I could not make it run in maven because I could not use the external image recognition jars in my loacl repository.
+I could not make it run in maven because I could not use the external image recognition jars in my local repository.
 I had to add them in as external jars in my eclipse project.

 Running mvn test goes to google and then fails on image recognition: